Petro Georgiou: Retirement

 On 22 November 2008, Georgiou announced he would retire at the 2010 federal election.
 His valedictory speech to the House of Representatives criticised both major parties regarding their immigration policies.
 He was the first member for this blue-ribbon Liberal seat in more than a century to spend his entire career on the backbench; since 1910, all of his predecessors had served long spells as either cabinet ministers or opposition frontbenchers.
 Howard offered Georgiou a parliamentary secretary position in 1998, but he turned it down.

+Death

+Georgiou died on 4 April 2025, at the age of 77.

 Honours

-In the 2013 Queens Birthday Honours, Petro Georgiou was made an Officer of the Order of Australia (AO) "For distinguished service to the Parliament of Australia, to multiculturalism and human rights advocacy, and to the community."
+In the 2013 Queen's Birthday Honours, Petro Georgiou was made an Officer of the Order of Australia (AO) "For distinguished service to the Parliament of Australia, to multiculturalism and human rights advocacy, and to the community."